dijasila/GPAW/doc/documentation/mom/mom.rst

 [#momgpaw3]_.
 Hence, excited-state calculations can be affected by variational collapse to lower-energy solutions.
-MOM is a simple strategy to choose a non-Aufbau distribution of the occupation numbers consistent with the choice of initial guess for an excited state during optimization of the wave function, thereby avoiding variational collapse.
+MOM is a simple strategy to choose non-Aufbau occupation numbers consistent with the initial guess for an excited state during optimization of the wave function, thereby avoiding variational collapse.